luukaskaalto/luukaskaalto.github.io/README.md

-This project page gives a general overview of the research done in the 2-month working period regarding dexterous manipulation with a visuo-tactile multi-finger hand at Aalto University - School of Electrical Engineering.
-The project builds the tools to conduct further research among closely related topics and will see further use in the future.
+This is a documentation of a robotics project to whom ever it may interest.
+This project page acts as a general overview of the research done in the 2-month working period regarding dexterous manipulation with a visuo-tactile multi-finger hand at Aalto University - School of Electrical Engineering.
+The project builds the tools to conduct further research among closely related topics and will see further research during the Spring of 2025.
+Further research will aim to strike a balance in reducing the dimension of the tactile data while simultaneously extracting the most meaningful data for an RL-agent to learn as well and efficiently as possible.

 # Simulation

 ## Overview
-- [TACTO](https://github.com/facebookresearch/tacto) serves as the simulation platform.
+- [TACTO](https://github.com/facebookresearch/tacto) is a Pybullet based physics simulator that serves as the simulation platform for this project.
 Refer to the documentation for installation and instructions.
 - [Stable-Baselines3](https://stable-baselines3.readthedocs.io/en/master/) provides implementations of reinforcement learning algorithms in PyTorch.
 - [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) is the base gym environment for agent training.